 You can find that Board By CLICKING HERE

 The Rule of Thirds is a design composition technique used by many artists, photographers, architects, and other professionals to create a balance to the eye and make the piece they are crafting more dynamic and interesting.

 The technique is to split up the area in question into 9 equally sized squares with 4 intersecting points where the lines cross.
 The idea is to create your aquascape using these lines and plan to have or place something interesting at each of the intersecting points.

 I tried to keep the squares equal when planning my tank but I found it bunched all the rock together and left no swimming room for the Yellow Tang I ‘Had To Have’.
 I ended up slightly stretching my center squares to become rectangles to help create a balance between the rule of thirds and my aquarium shape.

 Crafting an aquascape with depth can be tricky in an aquarium due to the width of most aquariums.
-Cubes and ‘Deep-Dimension’ aquariums make this easier because you have the width to create valleys to lead the eye, but what about the rest of us?
+Cube and ‘Deep-Dimension’ aquariums make this easier because you have the depth to create valleys to lead the eye, but what about the rest of us?

 The goal here is to trick the eye by using some clever rock placements to create the impression of depth.

 Take this mountain photograph for example.
 We have depth because we have focal points in the foreground (waterfall and stream), we have multiple layers of mountains sitting behind one another helping to create the depth and finally, we have a valley to draw the eye into the distance.
 But how do we create this in our aquarium?

 Using the rule of thirds place your largest structures on the vertical lines but then use smaller rock pieces to build your mountain slopes in towards one another and sloping towards the front of the tank.
 Mountains create beauty because they are not just rounded boulders so try and replicate your rock formations to do the same.